Need Help Coping with New Ostomy

 Welcome to our little corner of the internet world.
 I read your profile.
 You underwent chemo that damaged your intestines.
 Are you still doing chemo?
 Is the battery you refer to for cancer treatment or your ostomy?

-There's a world of fellow Ostemates on this web site.
+There's a world of fellow ostomates on this website.
 All have unique stories of the rocky road they endured, ending up with a stoma.

-It takes time and self determination to recover emotionally.
-Having a support network of family, friends, and medical professionals are important.
+It takes time and self-determination to recover emotionally.
+Having a support network of family, friends, and medical professionals is important.

 It just takes time.